Is this the future of the best desktop computers?

 Model: Avant Nano Cube

 Summary: The AVADirect Avant Nano Cube gaming PC is an under-$1,000, entry-level solution for novice gamers who want an all-in-one plug-and-play package that just works the way it’s supposed to straight out of the box.
+If you want a PC that you can upgrade as you go, check out our HP Pavilion HPE Phoenix h9 gaming PC review.

 What We Liked